andychiare/blog/_posts/xxxx-xx-xx-creating-webcomponents-with-stencil.markdown

 }
 ```

 As a first difference with respect to the previous version you can see that we imported the `@Prop()` decorator.
 This decorator allows to map the properties of the component class to attributes in the markup side of the component.
-We added the `maxValue` property, that represents the maximum number of stars to show, and the `value` property, that indicates the current rating value and so the number of full star to be shown.
+We added the `maxValue` property, that represents the maximum number of stars to show, and the `value` property, that indicates the current rating value and so the number of full stars to be shown.
 As you can see, each property has a default value.
 These properties decorated with `@Prop()` allows you to use the component's markup as follows:

 ```html
 <my-rating max-value="6" value="2"></my-rating>